Multivariate Latent Recalibration for Conditional Normalizing Flows: Experiments

 \subsection{Experimental setup}

-\paragraph{(Non-recalibrated) base model.} For the tabular datasets, we consider both convex potential flows \citep{Huang2020-md} and masked autoregressive flows \citep{Papamakarios2017-uh}.
-Results for the latter are deferred to \cref{sec:results_autoregressive_flows}.
-As is standard, these NFs use a latent variable $Z \sim \mathcal{N}(0, I)$.
-A key difference between our setup and that of \citet{Chung2024-zd} is that their predictive distributions are restricted to multivariate Gaussians with diagonal covariance, whereas NFs can model dependencies between output dimensions.
-For the image dataset, we use the TarFlow model \citep{Zhai2024-ex}, a recently introduced transformer-based conditional NF pre-trained on AFHQ, which achieves state-of-the-art likelihood performance.
+\paragraph{(Non-recalibrated) base model.} For the tabular datasets, we consider convex potential flows \citep{Huang2020-md}, masked autoregressive flows \citep[MAFs,][]{Papamakarios2017-uh} and flow matching \citep[FM,][]{Lipman2022-tm}.
+A notable difference from the setup of \citet{Chung2024-zd} is that their predictive distributions are restricted to multivariate Gaussians with diagonal covariance, whereas NFs can model dependencies between output dimensions.
+For the image dataset, we use the TarFlow model \citep{Zhai2024-ex}, a transformer-based conditional NF pre-trained on AFHQ, which achieves state-of-the-art likelihood performance.
+As is standard, all aforementioned NFs use a latent variable $Z \sim \mathcal{N}(0, I)$.
+Details on these base models are provided in \cref{sec:base_predictors}, with hyperparameter tuning details for convex potential flows in \cref{sec:additional_details}.
+Results for MAFs and FM are deferred to \cref{sec:results_autoregressive_flows,sec:results_cfm}.
 In the following, we denote the non-recalibrated base model as \BASE.

 \paragraph{Compared methods.} For our latent recalibration method, \LR, we use the Euclidean norm $\rho_\mathcal{Z}(z) = \|z\|$ and estimate $F_L$ using kernel density estimation with a Gamma kernel; details are provided in \cref{sec:density_estimation}.
 For both tabular and image datasets, we compare \LR with the base model \BASE.
 Additionally, we include \HDRR for tabular datasets only, as it becomes computationally prohibitive for TarFlow.
-For tabular datasets, following \citet{Chung2024-zd}, the recalibration map $\Fh_U$ is learned on the validation set.
+For tabular datasets, following \citet{Chung2024-zd}, the recalibration map is learned on the validation set.
 This avoids using additional data for calibration and ensures a fair comparison with \BASE, but sacrifices finite-sample guarantees.
 For the image dataset, since no separate calibration set is available, calibration is performed on the training data.
 This also sacrifices finite-sample guarantees, but we will show below that it still leads to substantial improvements in calibration.